04 Apr Spring in Paris: the Best Places to see the Blooms!

 - In the Parc de Bagatelle (light pink magnolias) in the 16th arrondissement

-Pink and white blossoms in Paris (Mid to End of March)
+Pink and White cherry blossoms in Paris (Mid to End of March)

-Where can you see pink and white blooms in Paris in the second half of March?
+Where can you see pink and white cherry blossoms in Paris in the second half of March?

 White cherry blossoms in Paris (End of March/ Beginning of April)